tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 ### The Simplest Front Controller in the World

-So lets modify the `index.php` file to look like this:
+So let's modify the `index.php` file to look like this:

 ```php
 <?php